team76adobe-design/lumos/README.md

 | <img width="256" height="256" alt="image" src="https://github.com/user-attachments/assets/84d452cd-3484-46ab-afe4-a289517723aa" /> |Turn this Man into a retro game character|Retro Game Art|<img width="256" height="256" alt="image" src="https://github.com/user-attachments/assets/1967c51d-dc04-4227-ba1e-093360136619" />|

-### 12. Hybrid CLIP + Moondream2 Defect Analysis System
-#### Pipeline Explanation
-The Hybrid CLIP + Moondream2 system performs intelligent photographic defect analysis by first using CLIP to embed the input image and compare it against a curated vocabulary of 101 defect descriptions, ranking the top three most likely issues through cosine similarity.
-These defect candidates, along with the image, are then passed to the Moondream2 vision-language model, which verifies whether each defect is genuinely present and provides a grounded, human-readable explanation based on its visual reasoning.
-This combined retrieval-and-verification pipeline delivers fast, scalable, and highly reliable defect detection—catching lighting issues, blur, distortions, color problems, and AI artifacts—while ensuring that every prediction is context-aware, interpretable, and accurate.
-#### Inference Time & Memory Used
-* Inference Time - 9 seconds
-* Memory Used - 4 Gb VRAM

 ---